DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The default port for this protocol should be 443, both for TCP and UDP.

-# Padding for client queries over UDP
+# Padding For Client Queries Over UDP

 Prior to encryption, queries are padded using the ISO/IEC 7816-4 format.
 The padding starts with a byte valued 0x80 followed by a variable number of NUL bytes.